-The Group's loans advanced have been reclassified and now fall within this category from 1 April 2020 due to the change in business model during the prior financial year.
-This is the first reporting year showing the loans advanced at fair value through other comprehensive income.
+The Group's loans advanced have been reclassified and now fall within this category from 1 April 2020 due to the change in business model during the year ended 31 March 2020.
+This is the second reporting year showing the loans advanced at fair value through other comprehensive income.

 The fair value of the loans advanced has been estimated by discounting expected future cash flows from the loans advanced using a discount rate determined by the Directors based on appropriate market comparatives and conditions.
-Refer to note 17 for further information.
+Refer to note 16 for further information.